maciejolszanski/Flight_price_checker/README.md

 The name says everything :D

-In version 1.0 i plan only to check flights to Barcelona between fixed dates.
-I plan to visit FC Barcelona match during that weekend and I am looking for the best fligt prices ;)
+I made this project to monitor flights prices to Barcelona, because I wanted to visit FC Barcelona home match.
+Please feel free to use it and modify it to your own purposes 😄

 ## How to use
 ### 1. Download this repository to your local machine